-This article provides a detailed overview of average dentist salaries in Canada as of 2025, compared to the average national overall salaries.
-Weโll analyze pay scales by experience level, location, specialty, practice model, and other key factors.
-Whether youโre a prospective student exploring dental programs or a practicing dentist looking to benchmark your earnings, this guide offers data-driven insights into dentist compensation nationwide.
+This article provides a detailed overview of average dentist salaries in Canada as of 2025 and compares them to the average national overall salaries.
+We’ll analyze pay scales by experience level, location, specialty, practice model, and other key factors.

 What are the Average Dentist Salaries in Canada?

-Dentists diagnose and treat problems with patientsโ teeth, gums, and related parts of the mouth.
+Dentists diagnose and treat problems with patients’ teeth, gums, and related parts of the mouth.
 They provide preventive care and educate patients on proper oral hygiene.
 Most dentists operate general practices, while some pursue additional training to specialize in orthodontics and oral surgery.
-The profession is classified under National Occupational Classification (NOC) code 31110, โDentistsโ, which encompasses general practitioners and all dental specialties.

-As of Feb 2025, the average salary for a general dentist in Canada is CAD 184,866 per year, according to self-reported data from 493 dentists nationwide.
-However, dentist salaries range widely, from as low as CAD 142,300 to CAD 418,700 annually, depending on various factors explored throughout this article.
+According to Talent.com, the average salary for a general dentist in Canada is $125,000 per year, according to self-reported data from 2503 dentists nationwide.
+However, dentist salaries range widely, from as low as $125,000 to $209,004 annually, depending on various factors explored throughout this article.

 What are the Key Factors Influencing Dentist Salaries in Canada?

 Dentist salaries vary based on location, years of experience, specialty, practice model, education credentials, and other elements that impact compensation.
-Here are some significant factors determining how much dentists earn in Canada.
+Here are four key factors determining how much dentists earn in Canada:

 Location